[3.23 Cold Conversion Blade Vortex Elementalist / Occultist (League Starter + League Finisher)

 It's already hard to do better than 25% Crit Multi with just 2 points, so the other benefits would have to be completely useless for it to be justifiable.

-10. Ailment Effect is a sneakily strong source of damage up to a certain point, since it increases the effectiveness of Bonechill Support, Brittle Ground, and Shaper of Storms.
+11. Ailment Effect is a sneakily strong source of damage up to a certain point, since it increases the effectiveness of Brittle Ground, the Shock from Shaper of Storms, and in some cases even the potency of Bonechill Support.

-10. The phases of the build are all designed to be strong at BOTH Bossing AND Mapping, and so there are certainly trade-offs that could be made in favor of one or the other if you have a specific goal.
+13. The progressive phases of the build are all designed to be relatively strong at BOTH Bossing AND Mapping, and so there are certainly trade-offs that could be made in favor of one or the other if you have a specific goal.

 1. Damage output can stay at 100% while running around and only casting once every 2-3 seconds.